Best Practice Guidelines for Reflective Supervision/Consultation

 Requirements for Reflective Supervision/Consultation for Endorsement Applicants

-Professionals seeking Renewal of Endorsement at Level III are expected to obtain a minimum of 12 hours of continuing reflective supervision/consultation per calendar year.
+Professionals seeking Renewal of Endorsement at Category III are expected to obtain a minimum of 12 hours of continuing reflective supervision/consultation per calendar year.
 If endorsed professional is providing reflective supervision/consultation to others, it is expected that half of these hours are dedicated to the provision of reflective supervision/consultation.

-Professionals seeking Renewal of Endorsement at Level IV-C are expected to obtain a minimum of 12 hours of continuing reflective supervision per calendar year.
+Professionals seeking Renewal of Endorsement at Category IV-C are expected to obtain a minimum of 12 hours of continuing reflective supervision per calendar year.
 These professionals are also expected to include 3 hours of didactic training on reflective supervision/ consultation in their continuing education renewal hours.
 After being endorsed as an Infant Mental Health Mentor for 3 years or more, this is no longer a requirement but remains a best practice recommendation.

-CT-AIMH recommends that those who provide reflective supervision/consultation to others seek individual or group supervision/consultation from a person who has earned endorsement at Level IV (Clinical).
+CT-AIMH recommends that those who provide reflective supervision/consultation to others seek individual or group supervision/consultation from a person who has earned endorsement at Category IV (Clinical).
 This supervision should be reflective, regularly scheduled and offer a focus on the complexity of supervising others who provide relationship-based services to infants, toddlers and their families.

 Reflective supervisors/consultants who have not earned Endorsement® or cannot meet the standards as defined in the guidelines above are invited to contact the CT-AIMH Central Office to inquire about training and participation in reflective supervision or consultation groups (see below).

 Number of RS/C Providers